dahimbis/dahimbis/README.md

 **When I'm not coding or studying:**

 I love working with students through STEM outreach programs.
 Nothing beats the moment when someone realizes they can build the future too.
+I am a Member of IEEE and love to volunteer for conferences, workshops, and any community-engaging activities that have a positive impact on humanity.
-I also enjoy exploring new places, regions, cities, and countries whenever possible.
-Probably thinking about visiting Mars too.
+I also enjoy exploring new places, regions, cities, and countries whenever possible—probably thinking about visiting Mars too.

 **Chat with me**
 ## 💬 Chat With My Career Bot